000MDK/WSLg.Ubuntu-CommPrev.postflight/README.md

 export GTK-THEME=Fluent-round-dark
 ```

-to /etc/bash.bashrc and use `gnome-tweaks` to set your theme/icons/cursor
+to /etc/bash.bashrc and use `gnome-tweaks` to set your theme/icons/cursor to Fluent-round(-dark)

-(or uncomment/change the last line `#export GTK-THEME=HighContrastInverse`)
+(or just uncomment the last line `#export GTK-THEME=HighContrastInverse` for a simple dark theme)

 run firefox with `C:\Windows\System32\wslg.exe ~ -d Ubuntu-CommPrev MOZ_ENABLE_WAYLAND=1 firefox`